 There's a reason we've appeared on Working Mother’s list of the 100 Best Companies for 33 years in a row.
-Today, 45% of our more than 130,000 associates globally are women, and 43% of them are in management positions.
+Today, 45% of our total workforce are women, and 44% of them are participating in leadership development programs.
+Women also hold 36% of our corporate executive leadership roles.
 What's more, we've specifically designed programs and policies to support working moms wherever we can.
 How do we demonstrate that support?
 Read on to find out.

 1. Paid parental leave

 Recent research suggests that "longer maternity leaves may benefit infant health and development," and that's one of the reasons we offer new moms in the U.S. up to 17 paid weeks off.
 Globally, too, all new parents—maternal, paternal, adoptive or surrogacy-assisted—are able to take eight weeks of paid leave during the first year of the family’s new addition at any of our operating companies.

 More than 60% of parents across all income groups say that it is difficult to find affordable and high-quality childcare in their communities, according to a Pew Research Center survey.
 And cost and quality aside, coordinating day care can also be a logistical nightmare for busy parents.
 But at Johnson & Johnson, our goal is to support our employees in every way possible—and that’s part of the reason we opened our first Johnson & Johnson Child Development Center in 1990.
 Today, we have childcare centers at six locations in the U.S. and offer discounts with a nationwide provider.
 For our teammates outside the U.S., we offer childcare centers at many of our sites, in addition to discounts for childcare in several countries.

 Nursing moms may hesitate to travel, for fear they won’t be able to safely preserve their breast milk.
 But we saw that as an opportunity to innovate in order to support working families.
 The result: We launched a temperature-controlled delivery service that lets moms ship breast milk back home for free while on the road for work.